What is the Certification Program?

 The certification program is a professional development program with college/university-level courses.
 Personal development is as much a goal of the certification as career development—the municipal clerk gains a greater sense of confidence and self-esteem as professional growth and development occur.

 The Texas Municipal Clerks Certification Program provides current insight into such areas as public relations, interpersonal communications, and community organization which will improve on-the-job ability and enhance the clerk personally and individually.
 Increasing personal awareness, flexibility, knowledge, and innovations result in new professionalism.

-Successful completion of TMCCP requires approximately 200 hours of individual home study and online homework; examinations over each of the four courses; and attendance at eight two-day seminars.
+Successful completion of TMCCP requires approximately 200 hours of individual home study and online homework; examinations over four courses; and attendance at eight two-day seminars.
 Some enrollees complete the program in as few as three years; some take several years.
-There is a 10-year limit to complete the Certification Program; after this the enrollee must start over.
-Paid fees do not transfer.
+There is a 10-year limit to complete the Certification Program.

 Recertification requires an additional 80 hours of professional development course work every five years, including attendance at in-person/virtual seminars and webinars, and a selection of educational opportunities to earn points towards recertification.